Home Android - Escalating a WebView Intent Injection

 If you hit one of those three walls, do not write the report off.
 Move to escalation #2.

-Escalation #2 — Arbitrary file read through the file:// scheme
+Escalation #2: file read through the file:// scheme

 WebViews on Android accept file:// URLs by default.
-Two settings on the WebSettings object control how aggressive that file-reading behaviour is:
+Three settings on the WebSettings object control how aggressive that file-reading behaviour is, and VulnLabApp’s WebViewActivity turns on all of them:

 If the first one is on and the WebView accepts arbitrary URLs from your intent extra, you can read files inside the app’s private data directory directly: